dayvillefire/IAmRespondingKiosk/README.md

 1. Make sure the `qemu-system-arm` package is installed on your system.
 2. Adjust the location of the SD card in the start of the `start-card.sh` script if it's not `/dev/mmcblk0`.
 3. Run `start-card.sh`.

+## Cloning

+If you have multiple displays, set up a single Raspberry Pi to work properly, then clone the image with either dd (Linux/Mac) or [USB Image Tool](https://www.alexpage.de/usb-image-tool/) (Windows).

 ## References
 ### Section 1